This vegan chicken is made with vital wheat gluten aka seitan. It’s super flavorful, high in protein and has the perfect ‘meaty’ texture.

-I was inspired to make this after making our vegan steak, though it took me a while to get around to it.
-The steak was so easy and so good, and I thought well, vegan chicken can’t be too hard to make in that case and I was totally right.
+I was inspired to make this vegan chicken recipe after making our vegan steak.
+The steak was so easy and so good, and I thought, well, vegan chicken can’t be too hard to make in that case.
+I was totally right.

 In fact, it’s even easier to make this vegan chicken recipe because it has fewer ingredients and fewer steps than the steak does.

-You start off by adding some chickpeas, nutritional yeast, garlic powder, onion powder, dried thyme, coriander powder, dried sage, vegan chicken spice or vegan poultry seasoning and dijon mustard to your food processor.
-Then you add in some vegan chicken stock.
+- You start off by adding chickpeas, nutritional yeast, garlic powder, onion powder, dried thyme, coriander powder, dried sage, vegan chicken spice (or vegan poultry seasoning) and dijon mustard to your food processor.
+Add vegan chicken stock.

-Then you just blitz that in the food processor.
+- Then you just blitz that in the food processor until smooth.

 Top Tip: I found it really easy to get vegan chicken stock and vegan chicken spice.
 The one I used is a local brand called Ina Paarman’s but if you read the ingredients of whatever you have locally you might be surprised to find that more than a few are vegan already.

-When they are steamed, you’ll notice they are nice and fat and puffed out.
+- When they have finished steaming, let them cool for a few minutes and then unwrap them from the foil.
+You’ll notice they are nice and fat and puffed out.

-Rub some vegan chicken spice into the fillets.
+- Rub vegan chicken spice into the fillets.
 Just eyeball the amount.
 I just sprinkled on a little and used my hands to rub it in on both sides of the fillets.

 Vegan Chicken Recipe Q&A

-Serve them with some fresh lemon and chopped parsley.
-A little sprinkle of salt and black pepper is great too.
-Jaye likes a little vegan mayo with his as well.
-Absolutely delish!
+Serve it with fresh lemon and chopped parsley.
+A little sprinkle of salt and ground black pepper is great too.
+Perhaps some vegan mayo as well.